nkatre/DireWolf-Jobportal/README.md

     - Employer: empl.direwolf.oyer@gmail.com
     - Jobseeker: jobs.direwolf.eeker@gmail.com

+- Only Admins can delete Employers created by him/her.

+- Only Employers can create and delete the jobs.
+Admins can neither create jobs nor delete jobs

 <<<<<<<<<<<<<<<<<<<<--------USERS---------->>>>>>>>>>>>>>>>>>>>>>>>>>>>

 - Super Admin (This admin cannot be destroyed)
   - Username : ad.direwolf.min@gmail.com Password : adminnkatre (NOTE -> This is a SYSTEM DEFINED admin, it cannot be destroyed)

-- Other Admins - Few sample admins defined in the system are:
-  - Username : nkatre@ncsu.edu Password : nkatre
-  - Username : gshah@ncsu.edu Password : gshah
   - NOTE: Create sample admin with your valid email account(to check emails send by this application)

 - Employers can be created only by the admins.
 A sample employer defined in the system is: